 This helps you control your spending habits.
-Spending up to your credit limit - maxing out your credit card - suggests you could be a credit risk since you might be likely to overspend.
+Spending up to your credit limit - or maxing out your credit card - suggests you could be a credit risk since you might be likely to overspend.

-4. Pay off Your Balance Each Month
+4. Pay off your balance each month

 This takes discipline, and it saves you money in the long run.
-If you can't pay off the entire balance on all of your credit cards, pay off your higher interest rate cards first, and always pay off more than the minimum balance.
+If you can't pay off the entire balance on all of your credit cards, pay off your higher interest rate cards first and always pay off more than the minimum balance.

-5. Avoid Late Payments
+5. Avoid late payments

-Late payments are bad for your credit, and a credit card company could use a single late payment as justification for raising your interest rate.
+Late payments are bad for your credit, and a credit card company could use a single late payment as justification for raising your interest rate going forward.
 This could cost you hundreds (or even thousands) of dollars over time.

-6. Review Your Monthly Statement
+6. Review your monthly statement